mozilla/firefox-code-coverage-frontend/README.md

 # Firefox code coverage diff viewer
-This project is code coverage changeset viewer for Firefox.
+This project is the code coverage changeset viewer for Firefox.
+You can view the frontend running in [here](https://firefox-code-coverage.herokuapp.com).

-The scope of this project is minimal as it will focus on:

-You can view the app in [here](https://firefox-code-coverage.herokuapp.com).
+To understand the big picture of code coverage at Mozilla read [this](https://marco-c.github.io/2017/07/28/code-coverage-architecture.html) blog post.

 The app will show recent changesets from mozilla-central that have code coverage (pending changesets will be automatically be fetched).
 From there you can navigate to the diff of each changeset